purduesigbots/pros-docs/v5/okapi/api/chassis/model/chassis-model-factory.rst

       ::

         static SkidSteerModel create(Motor ileftSideMotor, Motor irightSideMotor,
+                                     double imaxVelocity = 127,
-                                     const double imaxOutput = 127)
+                                     double imaxVoltage = 12000)

 ================= ===================================================================
 Parameters
 ================= ===================================================================
- ileftSideMotor    The left side motor (also used for controller input). irightSideMotor   The right side motor (also used for controller input). imaxOutput        The maximum output value sent to the motors.
+ ileftSideMotor    The left side motor (also used for controller input). irightSideMotor   The right side motor (also used for controller input). imaxVelocity      The maximum velocity output value to the motors. imaxVoltage       The maximum voltage output value to the motors.
 ================= ===================================================================

 create